epfl-ada/ada-2021-project-mahj/README.md

-# Title: The dictatorship of consortia on their owned media.
+# Title: The dictatorship of consortia on the media they own.

 **TODO: a link to the notebook**
 **see [this](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_chic) if